Cograph Editing: Merging Modules is equivalent to Editing P4's

 Algorithm \ref{alg:MM} contains two points at which the choice of a particular module or a particular pair of modules affects performance and efficiency.
 First, the function \texttt{get-module-pair()} returns two modules of $\mc{P}$ in the correct order of the sequence of pairwise module merge operations that transforms $G$ into $H$ (cf.\ Theorem \ref{thm:pair-mod}).
 Second, subroutine \texttt{get-module-pair-edit()} is used to compute the edits needed to merge the modules $M_i$ and $M_j$ to a new module such that these edits affect only the vertices within $P_p$ (cf.\ Lemma \ref{lem:merge-order-3}).

-\begin{lemma} Let Algorithm \ref{alg:MM} be applied on the graph $G$ with $n=|V(G)|$.
-If \texttt{get-module-pair()} is an ``oracle'' that always returns a correct pairs $M_i$ and $M_j$ and \texttt{get-module-pair-edit()} returns the correct edit set $\theta$, then Alg.\ \ref{alg:MM} computes an optimally edited cograph $H$ in $O(m\Lambda h(n))\le O(n^2 h(n))$ time, where $m$ denotes the number of strong prime modules in $G$, $\Lambda=\max_p|\Pmax(P_p)|$ among all strong prime modules of $G$, and $h(n)$ is the maximal cost for evaluating \texttt{get-module-pair()} and \texttt{get-module-pair-edit()}. \end{lemma}
+\begin{lemma} Let $\mathcal P(G)$ be the set of all strong prime modules of $G$ and suppose that Algorithm \ref{alg:MM} is applied on the graph $G$ with $n=|V(G)|$.
+If \texttt{get-module-pair()} is an ``oracle'' that always returns the correct pair $M_i$ and $M_j$ and \texttt{get-module-pair-edit()} returns the correct edit set $\theta$, then Alg.\ \ref{alg:MM} computes an optimally edited cograph $H$ in $O(m\Lambda h(G))\le O(n^2 h(G))$ time, where $m$ denotes the number of strong prime modules in $G$ and $\Lambda=\max_{P \in \mc P(G)}|\Pmax(G[P])|$ is the size of the largest maximal strong partition among all prime modules $P\in \mc P(G)$, and $h(G)$ is the maximal cost for evaluating \texttt{get-module-pair()} and \texttt{get-module-pair-edit()}. \end{lemma}

 \begin{proof} The correctness of Algorithm \ref{alg:MM} follows directly from Lemma \ref{lem:merge-order-3} and Theorem \ref{thm:pair-mod}.